Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 P.S.

-On October 10, 2013, Dubai hosted a large-scale and unprecedented event for the UAE - Vogue Fashion Dubai Experience, organized by the Italian edition of Vogue and the investment company Emaar Properties.
+On October 10, 2013, a large-scale and unprecedented event for the UAE took place in Dubai - the Vogue Fashion Dubai Experience, organized by the Italian edition of Vogue and the investment company Emaar Properties.

 The event was held at The Dubai Mall and consisted of three parts.
 The first of them included fashion shows, exhibitions, movie screenings and much more.
-Guests of the mall could admire the collections of more than 250 world brands.
-Next, the guests were treated to a gala dinner, which was also attended by celebrities from the world of fashion and art, and the Italian operatic tenor Vittorio Grigolo and American Ballet Theater dancer Roberto Bole presented their performances.
+Guests of the mall could admire the collections of more than 250 global brands.
+Next, those present were treated to a gala dinner, which was also attended by celebrities from the world of fashion and art, and Italian opera tenor Vittorio Grigolo and American Ballet Theater dancer Roberto Bole presented their performances.

-The third part of the evening was a charity auction with unusual items: from a gold Versace pendant to a customized Valentino dress or a weekend at the Armani Hotel.
-The event ended up raising about $1.4 million in a full day of sales, which will be donated to Dubai Cares, a charity that educates children from developing countries.
+The third part of the evening was a charity auction with unusual lots: from a gold Versace pendant to a custom Valentino dress or a weekend at the Armani Hotel.
+As a result, during the whole day of sales at the event, about $1.4 million was collected, which will be donated to charitable organization Dubai Cares, which provides education to children from developing countries.

-Elena Mordashova, ex-wife of the "steel king", lives in Moscow.
-Today she works in a commercial company and does not want to discuss the fate and actions of her husband.
-She considers her six-year-old attempt to avenge her ruined life and her abandoned son stupid and naive.
+Elena Mordashova, ex-wife « steel king", lives in Moscow.
+Today she works at commercial company and does not want to discuss the fate and actions of her husband.
+She considers her attempt six years ago to take revenge for her ruined life and abandoned son to be stupid and naive.
 She is not going to repeat it.
-The one who has more money is right, she is sure.
+The one who has the right more money, she is sure.

-Mordashov's son, Ilya, did not want to take his father's surname and took his mother's surname.
-Ilya studies at the institute, where he is known not as the exiled heir to the steel empire, but as a laconic and reserved guy.
-Ilya does not tell anyone about his father, whom he last saw more than seven years ago.
+Mordashov’s son, Ilya, did not want to take his father’s surname and took his mother’s surname.
+Ilya studies at the institute, where he is known not as the exiled heir to the steel empire, but as a taciturn and reserved guy.
+Ilya doesn’t tell anyone about the father he met last time more than seven years ago.

-The former general director of Severstal, Yuri Lipukhin, after his "overthrow" from the post of general director of the plant, gave only one long interview.
-The children and relatives of Lipukhin protect their elderly father from the obsessive attention of the press and those who are trying to use the former head of the plant to attack Mordashov.
-Most of the time Lipukhin lives in Sochi, reading books and tending the garden.
+Former Severstal CEO Yuri Lipukhin after his “overthrow” from his post general director the plant gave only one great interview.
+Lipukhin's children and relatives protect their elderly father from the intrusive attention of the press and those who try to exploit former leader plant for attacks on Mordashov.
+Most Lipukhin lives in Sochi, reading books and tending to his garden.

-In a new marriage, Alexei Mordashov had three children ...
+In his new marriage, Alexei Mordashov had three children...

 $21 billion